-29. GENERAL SHAREHOLDER INFORMATION
+12. GENERAL SHAREHOLDER INFORMATION

 i.
-Annual General Meeting
+Annual General Meeting - Day, Date, Time and Venue:

-Day, Date & Time: Friday, August 9, 2024 at 11.00 a.m.
+Day, Date & Time: Friday, August 8, 2025 at 11.00 a.m.
 (IST)

-Venue: 36th Annual General Meeting will be conducted through Video Conferencing ("VC") / Other Audio-Visual Means ("OAVM").
-The venue of the AGM shall be deemed to be the Registered Office of the Company.
+Venue: 37th Annual General Meeting will be conducted through Video Conferencing ("VC") / Other Audio-Visual Means ("OAVM").
+The venue of the Annual General Meeting shall be deemed to be the Registered Office of the Company.
 For details, please refer to the Notice of this Annual General Meeting.

-As required under Regulation 36(3) of the SEBI Listing Regulations and Secretarial Standard 2 on General Meetings, particulars of Director seeking re-appointment at this AGM are given in the Annexure to the Notice of this Annual General Meeting.
+As required under Regulation 36(3) of the SEBI Listing Regulations and Secretarial Standard 2 on General Meetings, particulars of Director seeking re-appointment at the 37th Annual General Meeting are given in the Annexure to the Notice convening the said Annual General Meeting.